huntabyte/unetlab.github.io/_posts/2017-01-06-Frauders-Alert.md

 * [http://eve-cloud.com](http://eve-cloud.com "http://eve-cloud.com")
 * [http://unlcloud.com](http://unlcloud.com "http://unlcloud.com")

-Those page belong to the same person and have no relations with UNL/EVE team.
+Those pages belong to the same person and have no relations with UNL/EVE team.

 The official UNL/EVE team members are [HERE](http://www.unetlab.com/about/#toc1 "UNL/EVE Team")

-If you donate, your money will not reach UNL/EVE team ever.
+If you will donate, your money will not reach UNL/EVE team ever.

 For any questions join our [Skype HelpDesk](https://join.skype.com/N3cNlMa9Z60d "Skype HelpDesk")